-Actions for 2022/23
+Actions for 2023/24

-We have reviewed the provision and strategies that we implemented in 2021/22 and greatest impact was seen with early intervention in the EYFS and supporting children to develop phonics skills - the basic foundation block for learning to read and write.
+We have reviewed the provision and strategies that we implemented in 2022/23 and greatest impact was seen with early intervention in the EYFS and supporting children to develop phonics skills - the essential foundation block for learning to read and write.
 This supports one of our school key priorities to address standards in Reading and this is particularly important for our more vulnerable children.

-In 2022/23 there is a particularly high number of children within Year 5 (72%), Year 6 (63%) and Year 6 (68%) who were eligible for Pupil Premium, and require an additional focus upon middle attainers.
-An additional teacher in each year group in KS2 have been used to increase the number of high-quality teaching sets in these year groups to ensure every opportunity is taken to improve English and Maths skills and to promote a high standard of behaviour.
+In 2023/24 there is a particularly high number of children within Year 5 (63%) and Year 6 (67%) who were eligible for Pupil Premium and require an additional focus upon middle attainers.
+An additional teacher in each year group in KS2 have been used to increase the number of high-quality teaching sets in these year groups to ensure every opportunity is taken to improve English and Maths skills and to promote a continuation of high standards of behaviour.